voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.md

 and
 [`internal` authentication mode][internal-auth-mode].

-Inviting users to join your FiftyOne Teams instance is not currently supported when `FIFTYONE_AUTH_MODE` is set to `internal`.
+Prior to v2.2.0, inviting users to join your FiftyOne Teams instance was not supported when `FIFTYONE_AUTH_MODE` is set to `internal`.
+Starting in v2.2.0+, you can enable invitations for your organization through the CAS SuperAdmin UI.
+To enable sending invitations as emails, you must also configure an SMTP connection.

 ## Table of Contents